rlupton20/tyro/README.md

 # tyro

-`tyro` is a dependently type JSON parsing library, that provides a quick way to create JSON parsers by deriving them from a type level description of the position of the value to be obtained.
+`tyro` is a dependently typed JSON parsing library, that provides a quick way to create JSON parsers by deriving them from a type level description of the position of the value to be obtained.
+It provides some of the same functionality as Aeson lenses, but derives the parsers from types rather than doing a generic parse and applying prisms.
+This was mostly an experiment in dependent typing.

 ## Examples